Neuquén–Cipolletti bridges: Second and third road bridges

 By the 1980s, as traffic grew, the two-way old bridge became insufficient for the traffic demand.
 Jams and saturation of the roads during the rush hour led the National Directorate of Roadways to include in its 1987 construction plans a new bridge, to be built parallel to the old bridge.
 Raúl Martínez, the president of the Directorate, visited the area to negotiate an agreement between the cities of Cipolletti and Neuquén.
 Both cities were unable to reach a mutual consensus on the location of the bridge, causing the National Directorate of Roadways to drop the project.
 In 1992, the two cities reached an agreement: to build a new road bridge between the existing one and the railroad bridge.
 The deal included the construction of toll booths for the new and old bridges, operated by the private company Caminos Del Valle S.A.
 The profits would be allocated to the finance of the construction of a third bridge upstream, to further alleviate traffic congestion.
 The project reconfigured part of the National Route 22, making a couplet of the two bridges, with the old bridge being limited to eastbound traffic (from Neuquén towards Cipolletti) and the new one limited to westbound traffic (from Cipolletti towards Neuquén).
 Construction works on the second road bridge started in 1995, and the structure opened to traffic in 1997.

 By that time, Caminos del Valle failed to construct the third bridge, citing governmental bureaucratic reasons.
 The construction of the third bridge started in 2002, with the site located upstream from the three existing bridges.
 The structure measured 250 m long and 10 m wide.
 32 ha of land were expropriated from eleven owners, including apple producer Moño Azul S.A.
 The construction cost was estimated at ARS$6 million, and the bridge was completed in 2007.
 In 2013, the toll booths were removed as the contract of Caminos del Valle expired.
 The National Directorate of Roadways continued the works on the third bridge, and announced the opening for 2015.

+The third bridge opened in October 2017.
+The ceremony was attended by Argentina's president, Mauricio Macri, the governors of the Neuquén and Rio Negro Provinces Omar Gutiérrez and Alberto Weretilneck respectively, and transport minister Guillermo Dietrich among other officials.
+The structure opened without the finished interchanges intended to merge traffic more safely from the provincial route 7 from Neuquén city and Centenario towards Cipolletti, as well as the northern highway (Autovía Norte) to connect Plottier.
+The local representative of the Transport Department attributed the lack of the interchanges to the "societal pressure" to open the third bridge, while he noted the need for a fourth bridge.

+By 2020, the provinces of Neuquén and Rio Negro moved all truck traffic to the third bridge while a ban for their use of the first two bridges was banned. the following year, further works on the interchanges continued and more lighting was added.